Igwisi Hills: Geology

 These kimberlites are also the youngest kimberlites in the world by over thirty million years, cosmogenic helium-3 dates of olivine indicates they were erupted in the late Pleistocene-Holocene, some indicated ages being 11,200 ± 7,800 ± and 12,400 ± 4,800.
 A poorly constrained U-Pb date is 0 ± 29 million years.
 The cones display a young morphology.
 The basement terrain belongs to the 2,500 ± 100 million year old Dodoman sequence.
 The hills are remote from all other Tanzania volcanoes but tectonic stresses imposed on the craton by the East African Rift System may have played a role in their genesis.
 Prior kimberlite activity in the Tanzania craton is recorded 1,150, 189 and 53 million years ago.

 The tuffs are highly calcitic, vesicular and contain numerous microxenoliths.
 The petrologically similar lavas show evidence of a differentiation by flow and gravity and have trachytic textures.
 Lavas have a carbonatitic composition.
 Olivines with diopside cores are found at the Igwisi Hills.
 Garnet and orthopyroxene is associated with the diopside.
 Olivines are surrounded by chromite.
 Olivines characterize the texture of the Igwisi rocks, where they form spherical inclusions.
 The olivines are primarily forsteritic in composition.
-Inclusions in the kimberlite include skeletal apatite, stellate aragonite and calcite.
+Inclusions in the kimberlite include skeletal apatite, stellate aragonite and calcite, and are typical for cratonic kimberlites.
 High concentrations of are found in the rock, which may have resulted in the depolymerization of the melt, increasing its fluidity and resulting in effusive activity.
 Peridotite xenoliths originate from 180 km of depth.
 Spinels in the groundmass suggest that crustal contamination was extensive, with dunite nodules originating from the middle lithosphere, but isotope data instead indicate a low contamination.
 The geochemistry suggests an origin at high pressures (depths of 150–200 km) and equilibrium temperatures of 1000 C. Rainfall has subsequently modified the pyroclastics and formed secondary calcite, while the less permeable lava flows were less modified.